 - A Reputation for Excellence: Since our foundation, our firm has maintained a nationwide reputation for excellence.
 We are known nationally for our personal injury expertise, superior legal service, and top-notch trial skills.
 Some of our verdicts have been ranked among the top 100 in the country.
 You can rest assured that we will work tirelessly to achieve the best possible outcome for your case.

-Recovering Compensation After a Moving Van Accident
+Recovering Compensation After a Moving Van Accident in Lexington

 The compensation you can recover in a moving van case depends on several factors: